 One of Colorado's most famous railroad engineering feats is just 42 miles from Denver.
 The original railroad reached Georgetown in 1877.
 It was decided to push the railroad up the valley another two miles to the neighboring mining camp of Silver Plume.
 The challenge: Silver Plume was 600 feet higher in elevation.
 To gain that much altitude that fast, the railroad had to twist and turn four and a half miles, making two and a half complete circles and at one point crossing over itself on a 90-foot-high trestle -- the Devil's Gate Bridge.

 Today, steam-powered locomotives make the climb up the valley, sending huge plumes of smoke into the surrounding forest of pine trees.
 The train may be boarded in Georgetown or Silver Plume and offers panoramic views, particularly when crossing the 90-foot-high bridge.

-There are wine trips every day that include a wine-tasting in an historic car.
+There are wine trips every day that includes a wine-tasting in a historic car.
 There are also special Christmas trains in December.
-Along the way is an optional hour and 20 minute tour of the Lebanon Silver Mine.
+Along the way is an optional hour and 20-minute tour of the Lebanon Silver Mine.

 Located just 30 minutes from downtown Denver, Tiny Town began in 1915 at the site of an old

 stage coach stop when George Turner began erecting a village of one-sixth sized buildings for his young daughter.
 In 1920, the town was open to the public and in just five years it became one of Colorado's top five attractions.
 By 1939, a miniature railway was added, but a flood, a fire and changing economic conditions forced the attraction to close.